 - Put your phone to bed at a decent time.
 If you go to bed at 11pm, tuck the phone in at 10:30.
 Give yourself at least 30 minutes of no cell phone usage before going to bed.
 The blue light a cell phone gives off is much like daylight and can trigger the brain to stay awake.
 Although most phones have a “night shift” feature, picking up the phone right before bed may also trigger you to check emails and social media, which makes it harder to turn off your brain and go to sleep.

 - Do something you love.
 Remember all of the great things you used to do before you got a cell phone—and do them!
 Yes, younger generation, I am talking to you, too!
 What do you love?
 Sports, music, painting, writing, cooking?
 This list can go on and on.
 None of these things require a cell phone, and they never did.
 Get back to the things you love to do that make you who you are.
 Be present in what you are doing and enjoy!

 - Turn it off.
 You can stop lots of issues with just a click of the button.
 No one said owning a cell phone was a 24/7 job.
 Turn it off when you need or want to truly focus on something, such as studying, reading, working, or simply trying to write a blog without being interrupted!

 A cell phone is a pretty amazing piece of technology, but don’t let it dictate how you spend your time, energy, and focus.
 Small changes like these can help you conquer digital distractions.

-This blog was written by Trudy Coler, NIFS Communications and Social Media Director.
+Written by Trudy Coler, Director of Communications and Social Media, mom, and coach.
 To find out more about the NIFS bloggers, click here.